mchav/mchav.github.io/_posts/2025-10-13-iris-classification-in-haskell.md

 * Versicolor
 * Virginica

-For each flower, we have four measurements (in centimeters):
+For each flower, we have four measurements (in centimetres):
 * Sepal length and width (the green outer part)
-* Petal length and width (the colorful inner part)
+* Petal length and width (the colourful inner part)

 Our task is to predict the species of a flower given these four measurements.